USEPA/USEEIO-State/Demo-Multipliers-CO.md

 components.

 It requires useeior \>= v1.5.1.
 We use the remotes package to install it.
-The we build a custom COEEIO state model using useeior and a [new custom model specification file](model_specs/COEEIOv1.0-s-JGV-20.yml)
+Then we build a custom COEEIO state model using useeior and a [new custom model specification file](model_specs/COEEIOv1.0-s-JGV-20.yml)

 Assume a scenario of \$2 million in spending in construction in